6th Battalion, The Royal Australian Regiment Association

 Enoggera 2004 – 2006

-65. Iraq – SECDET 6.
-In December 2004, Alpha Company, commanded by MAJ S. Silver, deployed on Op CATALYST to Baghdad, Iraq, to conduct the duties of the Security Detachment (SECDET).
+65. Iraq – SECDET 6 In December 2004, Alpha Company, commanded by MAJ M. Silver, deployed on Op CATALYST to Baghdad, Iraq, to conduct the duties of the Security Detachment (SECDET).
 The primary task of the SECDET was the protection of the Australian Ambassador to Iraq and supporting diplomatic staff.
 SECDET 6 were subjected to the substantial bombing at The Flats and an improvised explosive device (IED) attack against at ASLAV.

 66. SECDET 6 also supported the Joint Inter Agency Task Force (JIATF) to secure the release of the kidnapped Australian national, Mr Douglas Wood.